sitechai-dev/SiteChai-WHMCS/README.md

 # SiteChai WHMCS

-SiteChai is a web-based company providing domains, hosting, and other IT services.
+Sitechai is a web based company.
+It provides Domain & Hosting services as well as various other IT related services.
-This is the official WHMCS registrar module for SiteChai.

 ## Prerequisites
 - WHMCS v8.0 or later